ahgroup/DSAIDE/cran-comments.md

 ## Submission History

-version 0.8.6: new apps, instruction improvements.
+version 0.9.0: major overhaul of documentation and what-to-do tasks. also some bug fixes and feature improvements.

 version 0.8.3: minor bug fixes and improvements.